 An excellent example of what people mean when they say “tool watch,” the Rolex Sea-Dweller is is the stuff of dive watch legend, and Rolex didn’t mess with the established formula for this updated version.
 Still sporting a 40mm case in 904L steel, a date display with no magnifier and 4000 ft (1220 M) of water resistance, the 116600 keeps up with the modern line-up thanks to the inclusion of a Cerachrom bezel and a Gildelock clasp with a 26mm diving extension on the bracelet.

-Priced at 9,900 CHF, we the US price of the Rolex Sea-Dweller 400 is $10,400 USD when the Sea-Dweller goes on sale this spring.
-At $10,400, the Sea-Dweller is $1500 more than the Submariner Date and offers a very similar watch for the price.
-As good as this new Sea-Dweller is, and it’s very good, we think it could have been a complete knock-out at 42mm.
+Priced at 9,900 CHF, we expect the US price of the Rolex Sea-Dweller 4000 to be $10,400 USD when the Rolex Sea-Dweller goes on sale this spring.
+At $10,400, the Rolex Sea-Dweller is $1500 more than the Submariner Date and offers a very similar watch for the price.
+As good as this new Rolex Sea-Dweller 4000 is, and it’s very good, we think it could have been a complete knock-out at 42mm.
 Not only would it be a much easier up-sell from a Rolex Submariner Date (reviewed here), but it would also provide a natural step between the 40mm Submariner and the 44mm Deepsea.